torqueforge/poodgate-2016/outline.md

-Have them count off from 1-5 or S-D (S O L I D) give them 35 minutes to take a 5 min break and then do 30 mins research have them give 5 minute presentations (this is a great opportunity for them to nourish their inner playwrights. )
+Have them count off from 1-5 or S-D (S O L I D) give them 35 minutes to take a 5 min break and then do 30 mins research have them give 5 minute presentations (this is a great opportunity for them to nourish their inner playwrights) Their presentation should include a definition, examples (in code and/or in life) and places in class or in their own applications where they follow/break the rule.

+**SHORT BREAK**

 ### MOB 99 Bottles, Conditional to Polymorphism

 3:00pm

-**SHORT BREAK**
+If planning to start from my extracted class, be sure you:

+    git checkout master
+    git checkout origin/origin/bottles_3_dry_to_bottle_number -- bottles/
+    git commit -m 'extracted BottleNumber class'
+    git push origin master

+and then have them

+    git pull

+Remind them of the current state of the code.

+* BottleNumber has been extracted.
+* Once created, instances never mutate.
+They're thread-safe.
+* Methods all contain conditionals that switch on 'number'.
+* 'number' represents the same thing in every case.

+Notice that we still have the Primitive Obsession code smell, but now we're obsessing on not just a Fixnum, but on a specific value of a Fixnum.
+This is only obvious because of the shape of the code, and the code is only shaped this way because we following the refactoring (flocking) rules.

 Help them get started with bottles\_4\_bottle\_number\_to\_no\_conditionals.
 You should only have to prompt them to create one subclass and fix one method, and they should get the rest on their own.
 Stand in the back and relinquish control as soon as possible.

 Process:

+(In all of the following, run the tests at every opportunity.)

 Create BottleNumber0 as subclass of BottleNumber
-Copy one method, maybe #amount into it
+Copy one method (maybe #amount) into the new subclass.
-Delete everything but what's needed for 0
+Delete everything but what's needed for 0.

+In Bottles you now need to get a subclass of the _right_ class, based on the value of the Fixnum.

 Go into Bottles and get an instance of BottleNumber0 for the 0 case.
+Since the following code knows the name of the BottleNumber class in two places we'd have to change this code in both places to conditionally get a new BottleNumber or BottleNumber0.

+    def verse(number)
+      bottle_number      = BottleNumber.new(number)
+      next_bottle_number = BottleNumber.new(bottle_number.successor)

+Putting the same conditional in there twice is crazy; it's time for a factory.

     def bottle_number_for(number)
       if number == 0